Calculating Alimony in California

 The court may also look at how much money you passed up due to the marriage, whether it was because you quit a job to raise children or support your spouse while he or she went back to school to advance his or her career.
 You may also have contributed money that you earned before the start of the marriage toward tuition for your spouse.
 The court will most likely look at what level in your career you stopped working, but they may also consider how far you would have advanced in your career if you had not made sacrifices for your spouse and your family.

 Many spouses may find a fair divorce agreement that does not include alimony.
 Alimony can be difficult because the payments are spread out over a number of years, so it is harder to get immediate closure following a divorce.
 Additionally, the receipt of alimony depends on the continued future income of one of the spouses.
-Tax consequences should also be considered since the alimony recipient has to report the payments as income on his or her tax return while the payor is allowed to deduct them.
 Instead of receiving alimony, there may be other options for how to receive compensation for your contributions during the marriage.

 Have Additional Questions?